freebelion/SWE305/README.md

 - [WpfBank1](WpfBank1/README.md) is the project
   where I first demonstrate WPF data bindings, but it is still a crude example with serious drawbacks.
+- [WpfBank2](WpfBank2/README.md) is the second and better version of WpfBank1.
+It implements the MVVM architecture properly, with the help of NuGet packaged "Community Toolkit.Mvvm".